A Milltown Reborn

 Running Time = 110 minutes

-This is the last in the Pathways series, ‘The Valleys of Calderdale.”
+This is the last in the Pathways series, ‘The Valleys of Calderdale,”in the South Pennines Parkway.
 It traces the town’s growth from a small hamlet around a river crossing, into a bustling mill town, at the centre of the fustian clothing trade, earning it the nickname ‘Trouser Town.’
 A post war decline saw many mills and buildings demolished but as the film shows, the conservation movement changed all that.

 Calder Civic Trust was formed, followed by Pennine Heritage to protect buildings.
 David Fletcher relates how Bridge Mill was saved, the Birchcliffe Chapel became a Conference Centre and Nutclough Mill became the home of Calrec Audio Ltd.